Distinguishing Legendrian knots with trivial orientation-preserving symmetry group: Applications

 We now show that a sequence of elementary moves including a type~II stabilization, exchange moves, and a type~II destabilization transforms~$R_1\cup R_2$ to a rectangular diagram of a link in which the connected components become combinatorially equivalent.
 To this end, pick an~$\varepsilon>0$ smaller than one half of the length of any interval~$[\theta_i;\theta_j]$ and~$[\varphi_i;\varphi_j]$, $i\ne j$, and make the following replacements in~$R_1\cup R_2$:

 This sequence of moves is illustrated in Figure~\ref{r1->r2-fig}.

 This proves that~$\mathscr L_-(R_1)=\mathscr L_-(R_2)$.
-The diagrams~$R_1$ and~$R_2$ are not combinatorially equivalent and do not admit any non-trivial exchange move (that is, one that changes the combinatorial type of the diagram).
+The diagrams~$R_1$ and~$R_2$ are not combinatorially equivalent and do not admit any non-trivial exchange move.
 The knots represented by~$R_1$ and~$R_2$ have trivial orientation-preserving symmetry group by Proposition~\ref{monster-knot-has-trivial-group-prop}.
 Therefore, by Theorem~\ref{main-theo}, $\mathscr L_+(R_1)\ne\mathscr L_+(R_2)$. \end{proof}